Thom Yorke discography

-The English musician Thom Yorke has released three studio albums, one soundtrack album, three EPs, one remix album and 16 singles.
+The English musician Thom Yorke has released three studio albums, two soundtrack albums, four EPs, one remix album and 20 singles.
 The frontman of the alternative rock band Radiohead since 1985, Yorke's first singles as a solo artist were as a featured vocalist on the singles "El President" by Drugstore (which reached the top 20 in the UK) and "Rabbit in Your Headlights" by Unkle.

-In 2006, Yorke released his debut solo album The Eraser, an exploration of electronica.
+In 2006, Yorke released his debut solo album, The Eraser, an exploration of electronica.
 The album was released by XL Recordings, peaking at number three on the UK Albums Chart and number two on the Billboard 200, and included Yorke's highest-charting single, "Harrowdown Hill".
 A B-sides compilation, Spitting Feathers, was released in 2006, followed by a remix album, The Eraser Rmxs, in 2008.

 After releasing the double A-side single "FeelingPulledApartByHorses/TheHollowEarth" and collaborations with the singer Björk and the electronic duo Modeselektor, Yorke self-released his second solo album Tomorrow's Modern Boxes through BitTorrent in 2014, featuring electronic beats and textured synthesisers.
-In 2018, he composed the score for horror film Suspiria, comprising both instrumental pieces of score and songs.
-Anima, his third solo album, was released in June 2019.
-He has also contributed songs to the soundtracks for The Twilight Saga: New Moon, Motherless Brooklyn, and Peaky Blinders.
+Anima, his third solo album, was released in 2019.
+Yorke composed the soundtracks for the films Suspiria (2018) and Confidenza (2024), and contributed to the soundtracks of The Twilight Saga: New Moon, Motherless Brooklyn, Peaky Blinders, and Smoke.
+A collaborative album recorded with Mark Pritchard, Tall Tales, was released in May 2025.